-The Turkish language is part of the Turkic languages, and was first spoken in Mongolia, before being strongly influenced by Arabic and Persian.
+The Turkish language was first spoken in Mongolia, before being strongly influenced by Arabic and Persian.
 Turkish was then reformed in the 20th century.

-Turkish has around 75 million native speakers, mainly in Turkey and the surrounding countries.
+The Turkish speakers are mainly in Turkey and the surrounding countries.
 Thanks to a large Turkish diaspora, Turkish is spoken in more than 30 countries where it is not an official language, including Germany with two million Turkish speakers.